Foundation Programs Provided FREE

 Community Health & Wellness Education

 One of the most popular Foundation programs is the Community Health & Wellness Education program.
 The goal of the program is to provide the community with up-to-date information on diverse and timely topics that cover a wide array of issues.
 Attendance is robust, with the Foundation’s William & Grace Walker Conference Room often filled to capacity.
+Recent topics like Teen Suicide Prevention, Medicare 101, Preventing Home Invasions, Elder Care Law, Massage Therapy, are illustrative of the variety of offerings.

 Programs include the following lecture series: